 Family Fun Day – Stony Brook

-The Long Island Museum of American Art opens its doors for a day of family activities.
-View the museum's exhibits, do a nature-themed craft, enjoy refreshments, and visit with a special guest from the Guide Dog Foundation.
+The Long Island Museum opens its doors for a day of family activities.
+View the museum's exhibits, do a nature-themed craft, enjoy refreshments, and live musical performances.
 Admission is FREE.

 RELATED: The best beaches for families on LI

-Build your own classic sand castle at Hither Hills State Park.
+Create your own legendary sand castle at Hither Hills State Park.
 Photo by Doc Searls/CC BY 2.0

 Sand Castle Contest – Montauk